This article appeared in the November issue of VICE magazine.

 It also helps explain what happened next at his apartment.
 Only a few sentences into my interview pitch, Yelawolf took over and tore into me.
 Citing the four-year-old VICE article that made fun of his appearance, he called the website exploitative, railed on us for being "kindergarten journalists," and repeatedly called me a "nerd."
 Sometimes the girl he was with would pop out from behind him to hurl some insults as well.
 Meanwhile, Struggle Jennings and Bubba Mathis sat nearby, quietly sipping their drinks.

 The only reprieve came whenever he stopped to take a shot of Jack Daniels, each time encouraging me to join him.
 Just when it seemed that we'd made some headway, he put his arm around me.
 He moved closer, took on a more conciliatory tone, and spoke in a loud whisper, so as to be heard over yet another Waylon Jennings track blaring in the background.
 He said that if I wanted to write a story about him, he'd have to be the only artist I interviewed.
 I told him I couldn't do that.

 "Because I've already spoken to other people," I said.

 Then he licked my face, told me to fuck off, and went upstairs and passed out.

 Zach Goldbaum is the host of Noisey, a TV show that takes its audience around the world to meet artists and people in the most compelling, and sometimes controversial, music scenes.
-It returns to VICELAND this January.
+This article appeared in the November issue of VICE magazine.